Updated: Dec 1, 2020

 Bring cap and raincoat (in case it rains).

 Optional: an extra T-shirt if you have further plans after Ubin.

-As Ubin is some distance away from the mainland, so there is no telecommunications coverage from Singapore carriers on most parts of the island, except in the village.
+As Ubin is some distance away from the mainland, there is no telecommunications coverage from Singapore carriers on most parts of the island, except in the village.
 If your mobile device is set to automatically search for carriers, it may lock onto Malaysia's network and incur data roaming charges.
-Do manually set your mobile device to use your carrier's network only.
+Remember to manually set your mobile device to use your carrier's network only.

 Getting To Ubin